 Pursuant to the provisions of Section 134 (5) of the Companies Act 2013 yourDirectors hereby confirm that:

-i) in the preparation of Annual Accounts for the financial year ended March 31 2019the applicable accounting standards have been followed; ii. they have selected suchaccounting policies and applied them consistently except where otherwise stated in the
+i.
+In the preparation of Annual Accounts for the financial year ended March 31 2019the applicable accounting standards have been followed; ii. they have selected suchaccounting policies and applied them consistently except where otherwise stated in the

 The Board takes this opportunity to place on record its appreciation for valuablecontribution made by Shri S. Ramesh Shri Arun Kumar Singh Shri Rajiv Sikka ShriS.
 Bairagi Shri Santosh Kumar Prof. V Ranganathan Shri S. S. Rao Shri RaghuNayyar Dr. Sudha Sharma and Smt.
-Varsha Joshi during their tenure as the Managing Director of theCompany.
+Varsha Joshi during their tenure as the Directors of theCompany.

 The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence as provided under section 149(6) ofthe Companies Act 2013 and SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 (hereinafter referred to as the "Listing Regulations").

 The details of programmes for familiarization of Independent Directors with the Companyare put up on the website of the Company i.e. http://www.iglonline.net//english/5000_media/Investor_Relations/Familiarization-Programmes-for-Independent-Directors.pdf.